esp-cpp/esp-box-emu/components/box-emu/example/README.md

-# ESP-BOX Example
+# Box-Emu Example

-This example shows how to use the `espp::EspBox` hardware abstraction component to automatically detect and initialize components on both the ESP32-S3-BOX and the ESP32-S3-BOX-3.
+This example shows how to use the `BoxEmu` component to initialize the hardware for the BoxEmu, automatically detecting the version of the BoxEmu hardware and initializing the appropriate hardware (sdcard, memory, gamepad, battery, video).

-It initializes the touch, display, and audio subsystems.
-It reads the touchpad state and each time you touch the scren it 1) uses LVGL to draw a circle where you touch, and 2) play a click sound (wav file bundled with the firmware).
-If you press the home button on the display, it will clear the circles.
+It uses the `espp::EspBox` component to similarly automatically detect the version of the EspBox it is running on and intialize its hardware (display, touch, audio) appropriately.

 ## How to use example

 ### Hardware Required

-This example is designed to run on the ESP32-S3-BOX or ESP32-S3-BOX-3.
+This example is designed to run on the ESP32-S3-BOX or ESP32-S3-BOX-3 in conjunction with a BoxEmu V0 or BoxEmu V1 gamepad.

+Note: Only BoxEmu V1 supports ESP32-S3-BOX-3 (referred to as EspBox-3 here).

 ### Build and Flash